Skip to main content

 The Invisible Giant Indirect Costs

 The most significant economic impact of sleep-related metabolic disorders occurs outside of the healthcare system.
 Indirect costs, primarily from lost productivity, dwarf the direct medical expenses.
-In the United States alone, the annual cost of due to insomnia is estimated at $63.2 billion.
+In the United States alone, the annual cost of lost productivity due to insomnia is estimated at $63.2 billion.
 These costs are generated through several mechanisms.

 Indirect costs from lost productivity and workplace errors represent the largest and most underestimated economic drain from sleep disorders.